woossi0/suite/docs/usermanual/source/dataadmin/importer/guiexample.rst

    .. figure:: img/guiexample_postgisconnection.png

-      *PostGIS connection parameters*
+      PostGIS connection parameters

 #.
 In the box marked :guilabel:`Workspace`, select :guilabel:`opengeo`.

    .. figure:: img/guiexample_workspace.png

-      *Selecting the opengeo workspace*
+      Selecting the opengeo workspace

 #.
 Click :guilabel:`Next` to continue.

 #.
 The database will be analyzed by the Layer Importer.
 On the next page, every table containing spatial information that GeoServer can parse will be displayed and selected for import.
 Click :guilabel:`Import` to complete to the process.

 #.
 Every table will be loaded as layers in GeoServer.
-After completion, a select box will appear next to each layer, containing links to the (OpenLayers) Layer Preview, GeoExplorer, and Google Earth.
+After completion, a select box will appear next to each layer, containing links to the (OpenLayers) Layer Preview and Google Earth.
 Click on any of these to view the newly-loaded layer.

    .. figure:: img/guiexample_previewlinks.png

-      *Layer previewing options*
+      Layer previewing options